TRUTH ABOUT SOLAR

 It is important to know that at the end of a 12-month period, the Utility will have a “true-up” which takes into account the total electric usage for the year and subtracts the solar contribution which results in a totaled “true-up” bill for the year.
 Solar Systems are generally designed to provide a percentage of your bill and the difference will be on this bill.
 We advise that you pay the full amount of “A B” on your bill each month to avoid a large bill at the end of the billing year.

-5. PG&E Net Metering 2.0 : California’s new net metering policy and Time of Use (TOU)
+5. PG&E Net Metering 3.0 : California’s revised net metering policy and Time of Use (TOU)

 The original policy for net metering in California is very simple: for every kilowatt-hour (kWh) of solar electricity you feed into the grid, you get a bill credit for one kWh of utility-generated electricity.
 When your solar panels produce more than you need, you “bank” the excess to use when your panels don’t produce enough to meet your monthly use.
 If your system is the right size, net metering makes it possible for you to cover your electricity use for the entire year with solar.

-Net Metering 2.0 makes a few minor changes to California’s original net metering policy, but it preserves the key element that makes solar economical for California residents: retail rate bill credits.
-Homeowners and businesses that enroll in NEM 2.0 will still receive per-kWh credits for their solar electricity that are equal to the value of a kWh of utility electricity.
-This means that the economics of solar are still very favorable under NEM 2.0.
+Net Metering 3.0 (NEM 3.0) is quite a change from California’s original net metering policy and Net Metering 2.0 (NEM 2.0), but it preserves the key element that makes solar economical for California residents: retail rate bill credits.
+Customers in PG&E, SCE, and SDG&E service areas will be affected by the new billing structure.
+Current homeowners and businesses with solar systems will remain under their existing net metering policy.
+Those that enroll in NEM 3.0 will still receive credits for their solar electricity but at a reduced rate than those under NEM 1 and NEM 2.
+While the economics of solar are still very favorable, the export rate under NEM 3.0 are approximately 75% lower than rates under NEM 2.0.